With regard to carbon dioxide emissions, SEA is committed to maintaining the neutrality level achieved through

 - constant and effective process rationalisation

 - purchase of carbon offsets

-In 2014 SEA confirmed its leading position in Europe for both the Linate and Malpensa airports, within the level "3+neutrality" group along with 19 other airports, of which 2 Italian (Rome and Venice), which represent 13.6% of European traffic.
+In 2017, SEA confirmed its European leadership positioning for both Linate and Malpensa airports within the 3+ neutrality grouping, together with 29 other airports, of which 2 Italian (Rome and Venice), representing 20% of European traffic.